Quantum Kolmogorov complexity and quantum correlations in deterministic-control quantum Turing machines: On the chain rule and complexity of quantum correlations

 where

 \end{definition} Because $\mathbold{\rho}_{B}$ has the information of the dimension of the space $\mathcal{H}_B$, it is straightforward to see that $C(A : B)$ is non-negative (up to a constant).
-Additionally, from Equations~\eqref{eq:newchainrule} and~\eqref{eq:qweakchainrule} we know that $C$ also satisfies symmetry of information: for an $n$-qubit state $\rho_{AB}$ it holds that
+Note that the quantity $I^{(Q)}(A:B)$ should not be interpreted as an information measure because it can be negative.
+In fact, it is generically negative, reaching its maximum zero value for product states $\rho_A \otimes \rho_B$ (we denote the quantity by $I^{(Q)}$ to highlight its analogous formal mathematical expression to $I^{(1)}$).
+From Equations~\eqref{eq:newchainrule} and~\eqref{eq:qweakchainrule} we know that $C$ also satisfies symmetry of information: for an $n$-qubit state $\rho_{AB}$ it holds that